SophiaZiyiZhao/Microblog/README.md

 For Messages, you can see all messages in the datebase, but you can only edit or delete your own message.
 You can just see the message for others.

+<strong> Like </strong>
+Like also works now, as user you can click show message.
+Then you can click twice for like this message.

 # Microblog